 The global RE100 Initiative is proof that such activities are not just individual cases.
 This initiative brings together the most influential brands in the world which have committed to purchasing or generating 100 percent of the energy they use from renewable sources by 2050, or even much sooner.
 More than 280 major companies have joined the initiative, including the software company Adobe, the German car and motorcycle manufacturer BMW, the Danish Carlsberg brewery and the large British-Asian bank HSBC.
 They are already using more than 315 terawatt-hours of renewable power per year, which is more than all of the power consumed in the United Kingdom[HN1] of Great Britain and Northern Ireland in 2019.

 EM-Power Europe showcases opportunities and potential for climate-neutral companies.
 It presents examples of industrial sector coupling and exhibits products that can help companies transition their production processes to renewable energy.
 The EM-Power Forum includes presentations on how to become a climate-neutral company and provides information about the procurement of electricity from renewable sources.
-EM-Power Europe will take place from July 21–23, 2021, at Messe München.
+EM-Power Europe , will take place as part of The smarter E Europe Restart 2021 at Messe München from October 6–8, 2021.